t-redactyl/blog/content/2015-11-18-reddit-api-part-1.md

     wheel (0.24.0)

-You can see that `pip` now has installed all of the required packages and their dependencies.
+You can see that pip has installed all of the required packages and their dependencies.

 ## Saving the best for last: freezing your virtualenv